magantidatta/VLSI/Functional Verification/Need for System Verilog/Fundamentals.md

 ## What Comes Next?

-📌 **SystemVerilog Data Types and Language Foundations** Hands-on exploration of SystemVerilog constructs required to implement the concepts introduced here.
+📌 **PHASE 2: SystemVerilog Data Types and Language Foundations**
+Hands-on exploration of SystemVerilog constructs required to implement the concepts introduced in this phase.

 ---

 ## Intended Audience

 - Beginners entering hardware verification
 - Students learning SystemVerilog
 - Engineers transitioning from design to verification
 - Anyone seeking a strong conceptual foundation before UVM